 This HTTP security Header instructs the browser to load only those contents that are mentioned in the policy.
 It means you will have the power to control the resources of your website and allow browsers to load only content resources that you have whitelisted.

-It helps browsers to decide from where to load content resources such as scripts, images, or CSS.
+It helps browsers to decide where to load content resources such as scripts, images, or CSS.
 If you can implement this HTTP security header successfully it will protect your website from Clickjacking, Cross-Site Scripting (XSS), and any malicious code injection.

 Although it doesn’t 100% guarantee protection, it helps to prevent and limit possible damages.
 Even, the majority of browsers are now identifying this serious issue and started supporting it.